Oil in Your Air Supply? Troubleshooting the Source

 The air/oil separator element is a coalescing filter made of borosilicate glass fibres.
 It captures oil aerosols through direct impaction and uses Brownian motion to trap smaller particles.

-- Failure Threshold: A differential pressure (ΔP) typically exceeding 0.8 bar on the Elektronikon controller indicates the separator is failing.
+• Failure Threshold: A differential pressure (ΔP) typically exceeding 0.8 bar on the Elektronikon controller indicates the separators is failing.

-- Operational Risk: A ruptured separator allows bulk oil to enter the network.
-This causes immediate damage to downstream tools and invalidates compliance with the Written Scheme of Examination (WSE).
+• Operational Risk: A ruptured separator allows bulk oil to enter the air network.
+This causes immediate damage to downstream tools and invalidates compliance with the Written Scheme of Examination.

 Scavenge Line Obstruction

-The scavenge line returns coalesced oil to the compressor intake.
+The scavenge line returns coalesced oil to the compression chamber.
 It contains a small orifice and a one-way check valve.

 Minimum Pressure Valve Malfunction

-The Minimum Pressure Valve (MPV) maintains internal pressure to regulate air velocity through the separator media.
+The Minimum Pressure Valve maintains internal pressure to regulate air stream velocity through the separator media.

-- Operational Risk: A failed MPV causes air velocity to spike.
-High velocity pulls oil through the filter fibres before they can coalesce.
+• Operational Risk: A failed MPV causes air velocity to spike.
+High velocity pulls oil through the filter media before they can coalesce.
 This forced inefficiency increases energy expenditures.

 Thermal and Load Thresholds for System Integrity

-- VSD Light-Loading: Variable Speed Drive (VSD) compressors running below 20% capacity may not reach optimal temperatures.
+• VSD Light-Loading: Variable Speed Drive compressors running below 20% capacity may not reach optimal temperatures.
 This prevents the scavenging system from reaching peak efficiency and promotes moisture emulsification.

 Oil in Your Air Supply